srpanta/CarPricePrediction/README.md

 ### Cross validation
 RandomizedsearchCV is used for cross validation.
 ### Performance metric
-R2 score is used to measure the performance metric.
+R2 score is used to measure the performance of the model.